Decide What’s Best for You

 Fireplace stone choices for your log cabin hearth vary widely and you need to consider several aspects as you make your selection.
-You can transform an ordinary space into a stunning, warm retreat using the texture and elegant beauty of stone.
-The stone you choose to use can be a dramatic and unique display of shadow lines, depth and texture for your log cabin decor.
+You can transform an ordinary space into a stunning, warm retreat using the texture and elegant beauty of the stone.
+The stone you choose to use can be a dramatic and unique display of shadow lines, depth, and texture for your log cabin decor.

 First and foremost is the choice between real stone straight from nature, and cultured or man-made stone, also known as stone veneer, artificial stone and manufactured stone.
 There are pros and cons to either choice for your cabin fireplace and we’ll talk about each one.

 Artificial stone is a Portland cement-based product made using special molds and high-quality, long-lasting permanent pigments.
 Instead of stacking the stones as you would with natural rock, the artificial stone is essentially glued onto the wall using a cement stucco mixture that is rich in Portland cement.